SlicerHeart/SlicerHeart/README.md

 ## GE

 GE machines save 3D/4D ultrasound data in private fields.
-Method to extract volumetric images from these fields is not publicly disclosed.
-However, some older versions of GE systems, typically used for obstetrics, used a simple file format (KretzFile) which was reverse-engineered and a publicly available importer was created.
+They can be decoded using Image3dAPI DLL obtained from GE.
+Some older versions of GE systems, typically used for obstetrics, used a simple file format (KretzFile) which was reverse-engineered and a publicly available importer was created and made available in SlicerHeart.

+### Loading various 3D/4D ultrasound images using Image3dAPI

+Obtain Image3dAPI package from GE, unzip its content to a folder, and run `regsvr32 Image3dLoaderGe.dll` command as an administrator to install it.
+After that, GE 3D/4D ultrasound files can be loaded using DICOM module (alternatively, individual 3D/4D ultrasound file can be loaded by renaming it to end with `.3dus` and drag-and-drop to the Slicer application window, and click OK).

 ### Loading GE Kretz ultrasound images